 About

-Less familiar in Maine is Don’s celebrated “Stations of the Cross,” a set of devotional bas reliefs he cast in pewter in the 1980s while he lived in New York.
-Winner of the prestigious IFRAA award for excellence in devotional art, “Stations of the Cross” presents his uniquely subjective interpretation of Christ’s passion.
-The work was displayed at Trinity Church Wall Street, Washington National Cathedral and The Museum of Biblical art before it was acquired by the Episcopal Cathedral Church of St. Luke in Portland, Maine.
-In this collection, it is represented by a framed poster which is available for purchase as a print.
+Don is also known for his “Stations of the Cross,” 14 devotional bas reliefs cast in pewter.
+Winner of the IFRAA award, the series reveals his uniquely subjective interpretation of Christ’s passion.
+After exhibitions at Trinity Church Wall Street, Washington National Cathedral and Museum of Biblical art, the series was acquired permanently by the Cathedral Church of St. Luke in Portland, Maine.
+(A facsimile set of the 14 Stations as aluminum photo prints is available for loan or sale.)

 For more information, please contact: